 A second consideration is that literal menu costs are endogenous to the firm.
-A restaurant that expects to change its menu prices frequently can minimize its menu costs by using paper inserts that are easily changed or even forsaking a printed menu altogether in favor of listing the day's (or even the hour's) prices on a blackboard.
+A restaurant that expects to change its menu prices frequently can minimize its menu costs by using paper inserts that are easily changed or even forsaking a printed menu altogether in favor of listing the day's (or even hour's) prices on a blackboard.
+This kind of response leads to an effect analogous to the effect of high and low inflation variance on the slope of the aggregate-supply curve in the Lucas model.
 If it is desirable or necessary to adjust prices frequently, firms will find ways to reduce menu costs and prices will be more flexible.

 A third characteristic of menu costs is that they are a fixed cost.
 If you are printing up new menus, it does not cost any more to change prices by a lot than to make a small price adjustment.
-Although some early models made the cost a function of the amount of change in price, the emphasis in the new Keynesian models has been almost entirely on fixed menu costs.
+Although some early models incorporated increasing rather than constant adjustment costs (such as making the cost a quadratic function of the amount by which prices are changed), the emphasis in the new Keynesian models has been almost entirely on fixed menu costs.